 4) Suit up in stretchy pants

-Also, keep cozy on top with lots of layers!
-A sweatshirt or a sweater will fight off the air conditioning chill that can turn a bus or train into an igloo, but you’ll also want a T-shirt or tank top underneath in case you end up packed like sardines in a sweltering station.
+Also, keep cozy on top with lots of layers.
+A sweatshirt or sweater will fight off the A/C chill that can turn a bus or a train into an igloo.
+Pro commuters also keep a T-shirt or tank top on underneath, in case you end up packed like sardines in a sweltering station.

-5) Eat an early Thanksgiving buffet – of snacks!
+5) Eat an early Thanksgiving buffet – of snacks.

-6) Turn your seat into an entertainment experience
+6) Turn your seat into an entertainment experience.

-Transport yourself to a different place mentally while you’re traveling, and you’ll forget about all the craziness surrounding you.
-Though the bus or train might not be the right place to Netflix and chill, you can download movies or TV shows to binge watch onboard.
-Plus you’ll have access to power outlets so the dreaded low battery warning will not be a problem.
+Take a mental vacation on the way home for Thanksgiving vacation, and you’ll quickly forget about all the madness surrounding you.
+Though the bus or train might not be the right place to Netflix and chill, per se, you can download movies or TV shows in advance to binge-watch onboard.

 Of course, if you’re more of an extrovert — or a caffeine addict who can’t sleep — you can try talking to your fellow passengers to pass the time.
 Everyone’s in the same boat (or bus) when it comes to Thanksgiving travel stress, and it’s nice to have someone to commiserate with — and maybe even share snacks with, in the true spirit of Thanksgiving!